FirelyTeam/firely-docs/vonk/features/customsearchparameters.rst

 Remember to adjust the Content-Type header: ``application/x-www-form-urlencoded``.

-If you are :ref:`not permitted <configure_administration_access>` to perform the reindex, Vonk will return statuscode 403.
+If you are :ref:`not permitted <configure_administration_access>` to perform the reindex, Firely Server will return statuscode 403.

 .. _feature_customsp_reindex_configure:

 Re-index Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-Vonk will not re-index the resources in the database all at once, but in batches.
+Firely Server will not re-index the resources in the database all at once, but in batches.
 The re-index operation will process all batches until all resources are re-indexed.
 You can control the size of the batches in the :ref:`configure_appsettings`.
 Besides that you can also control how many threads run in parallel to speed up the reindex process.
-The configured value is a maximum, since Vonk will also be limited by the available computing resources.
+The configured value is a maximum, since Firely Server will also be limited by the available computing resources.
 ::

     "ReindexOptions": {